Mittyadav/Gokite_ai/README.md

   - Randomized operations for a more natural simulation
   - No need to access your wallet ( it means your wallet is fully safe )

-## SCRIPT RUNNING PROCESS [1st & 2nd command below copy and paste one by one ]
+## SCRIPT RUNNING PROCESS [All commands below copy and paste one by one ]

 1. **clone our repo:**
    ```bash